MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-connect-expressroute.md

 *Applies to: Azure Stack integrated systems and Azure Stack Development Kit*

-This article describes how to connect an Azure Stack virtual network to an Azure virtual network by using a [Microsoft Azure ExpressRoute](/azure/expressroute/) direct connection.
+This article describes how to connect an Azure Stack virtual network to an Azure virtual network using a [Microsoft Azure ExpressRoute](/azure/expressroute/) direct connection.

 You can use this article as a tutorial and use the examples to set up the same test environment.
 Or, you can use the article as a walkthrough that guides you through setting up your own ExpressRoute environment.